shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 #### Can you freeze Singapore noodles?

-No, cooked vermicelli noodles are mushy when thawed.
+No, cooked vermicelli noodles wind up mushy when thawed.